beverm2391/bens-mini-dl-lib/README.md

 I'm currently working on refactoring my base Tensor to handle more dtypes for both forward and backward (autograd) operations.
 This has been significantly more complex than I thought... but that means I'm learning a lot.

+- [ ] Fix autodiff for scalars and shape mismatches
 - [ ] Test backprop on dense layer
 - [ ] Find some way to write tests for the activation functions
 - [ ] Add a network class